luizeleno/elasticity/README.md

 # A new python library for micro- and macroscopic mechanical properties

-## Luiz T. F. Eleno
+## Prof. Dr. Luiz T. F. Eleno

-### University of São Paulo, Lorena School of Engineering, Materials Eng.
-Dept.
+### University of São Paulo, Lorena School of Engineering, Dept. of Materials Eng.

 ## Prerequisites
 - mayavi